dcragusa/LeetCode/README.md

 [16.](20/16.py)
 **3Sum Closest** -
-Given an array `nums` of `n` integers and an integer target, find three integers in nums such that the sum is closest to target.
+Given an array `nums` of `n` integers and an integer target, find three integers in nums such that the sum is closest to `target`.
 Return the sum of the three integers.
-You may assume that each input would have exactly one solution.
+You may assume that each input has exactly one solution.

 [17.](20/17.py)
 **Letter Combinations of a Phone Number** -